yaotingchun/tracer-app/README.md

 5. **Configure Firebase Client SDK**:

    Update `src/lib/firebase.ts` with your Firebase project client configuration (API key, project ID, auth domain, etc.).

+6. **Setup Demo Environment**:
+   - You can clone the repository [https://github.com/yaotingchun/tracer-testing](https://github.com/yaotingchun/tracer-testing) to test the application by connecting to the cloned repository as an existing repository in the Settings page.
+   - Then, you can make changes to the repository and push them to the remote repository to test the application.
+You will see the changes reflected in the Commits feed in real time.

 ---